Intevation/intelmq-certbund-contact/UPDATE.md

 The Version 0.9.3 of intelmq-certbund-contact relies on features of PostgreSQL 9.4 to accelerate operations on inet addresses.
-Therefor an additional index must be creates in the database, this is done by the provided update script:
+Therefor an additional index must be created in the database, this is done by the provided update script:

 ```